erwin47/alh/README.md

 In alh.cfg there is a section `RECEIVE_DLG_SETTINGS` related to it.
 In field `REC_DLG_GROUPS` may be listed groups with which ReceiveDlg will work, as with items.
 For example, `REC_DLG_GROUPS = trade_items,food` mean, that in ReceiveDlg in drop up list there will be possibility to choose `trade_items` or `food`, and get list of all units having any items belonging to the group.
 Those entities (trade_items and food) have to be defined in section `UNIT_PROPERTY_GROUPS`.

 ## Changelog:
+### Jan 25 2020
+- Autoorders: added automatic deduction of the move order for caravan, if there is no move order presented, it will be generated automatically.
+List of regions now is the complete definition for the path and move orders.
+The sequence of regions in the order is the sequence of regions to visit for autogeneration.

 ### Jan 23 2020
 - internal: Autoorders - kind of optimization, now unit stores caravan's info as a sign of being caravan, which happens once per RunLandOrders and reduces amount of order parsing 4-5 times.
 - format of `@;!REGION` was extended, it may be just copy of region name like `plain (17,19)`, or any other combination of literals, it will actually collect just numbers separated with `,` and deduce Plane level if needs.